USAFA-ECE/ece382/docs/syllabus.md

 Assignments and due dates are included in Gradescope.

 ## Exams and Quizzes
-GRs are open book exams.
+GRs are open-book exams.
 Cadets may bring in the following items
 - Textbook: Embedded Systems: Introduction to Robotics
 - One-page handwritten letter-size note
 - Printed copy of GR Reference Guide (PDF version is located in Teams under Files > Admin)